Find information on many health topics, listed A to Z.

 Varicose veins are more than just a cosmetic issue.
 Learn about minimally invasive treatment options that can ease pain and discomfort while improving the look of your legs.

 Henry Gomez is grateful for second chances.
 After sustaining a near-fatal brain injury following a fall, he is preparing for return to college.

 Anyone who’s ever run competitively knows how rewarding it is to cross the finish line.
 Jacob Nash knows that thrilling feeling well.
 However, unlike other competitors, the 41-year-old marathoner crossed his last finish line within six months of having back surgery.

 At 31 years old with a young daughter and the natural inclination to go, go, go, slowing down was hard for Lindsey Bruns to imagine.
 However, Bruns, a business owner and Mankato resident, was forced to reduce her daily pace when she was hit with two major life events in 2016.
 She fell off her horse and broke her hip in May, and in June, she was diagnosed with breast cancer.

 Dylan Walling, was riding his motorcycle on State Highway 93 en route to his grandmother’s house in Eleva when the unimaginable occurred.

-Polly Browne, 54, a North Mankato, Minnesota resident and elementary education professor at Mankato-based Bethany Lutheran College, didn’t have symptoms, but she knew something wasn’t quite right with one of her breasts.
-An otherwise healthy person who had not long ago received a normal mammography report, Browne decided she needed to see her primary provider, Susan Laabs, M.D., Family Medicine.
+Polly Browne didn’t have symptoms, but she knew something wasn’t quite right with one of her breasts.
+An otherwise healthy person who had not long ago received a normal mammography report, she decided to see her primary care provider.